 How do I know if I am Opioid Dependent?

 The repeated use of an opiate drug like heroin, hydrocodone, Oxycodone or even Suboxone, often leads to physical dependence quite rapidly.
 Unlike previously thought, dependence has nothing to do with one’s character or will power.
 Opiate dependence is a state that the organisms get used to the presence of the drug, in order to function normally.

-Many people started their opiate abuse by using painkillers, often they have been prescribed for pain management.
-Whereas, for some people, the dependence progresses to such heights that they move on to illegal narcotics, such as heroin.
+Many people become dependent on opiates, by no fault of their own.
+Instead, they started their opiate abuse by using painkillers, often due to tor pain management.
+Sadly enough, for some people, the dependence progresses to such heights, that they move on to illegal narcotics, such as heroin.

 - Cold sweating